 \begin{exa} Figure $4$ displays $(\theta_i, y_i)$ generated in Example \ref{exa1} with $y_i > 3.111$.
 The red and green dashed curves are the $0.95$ confidence intervals from Figure $1$.
 The red curves also correspond to the $0.95$ credible intervals for $\theta_i$ for the flat prior unadjusted posterior (\ref{eq333a}).
 The blue curves are the $0.95$ saBayes credible intervals for the flat prior selection-adjusted posterior in (\ref{pppp}), and the light blue curves are the $0.95$ saBayes credible intervals for the ``random'' $\theta$ selection-adjusted posterior in (\ref{eq333}).

 According to Proposition \ref{prop1} the pFCR for ``random'' $\theta$ $0.95$ saBayes credible intervals constructed for selected $(\theta_i, y_i)$ is $0.05$.
-In the simulation the FCP for the $932$ selected $\theta_i$ was $0.047$.
+In Example 1.2 we have seen that the FCP for these credible intervals for the $932$ selected $\theta_i$ was $0.047$.
 As the flat prior unadjusted credible intervals are $0.95$ frequentist confidence intervals, we expect the coverage proportion for all $100,000$ $\theta_i$ to be close to $0.95$.
-In Example \ref{exa1} we have seen that these CIs cover $95,089$ of the $100,000$ $\theta_i$.
-From a Bayesian perspective these are equal tail credible intervals based on minimally-informative prior known to provide good frequentist performance (Carlin and Louis, 1996, Section $4.3$).
-We have also seen that the FCP for the $932$ selected parameters is $0.346$.
+We have seen that these CIs cover $95,089$ of the $100,000$ $\theta_i$, but that the FCP for the $932$ selected parameters is $0.346$.
 Benjamini and Yekutieli (2005) explain this phenomenon from a frequentist perspective.
-Remark \ref{rem-FCR-noninf} offers a Bayesian explanation: in order to provide approximate FCR control for non informative priors the credible intervals should be based on the ``fixed'' $\theta$ selection adjusted posterior in (\ref{eq333a}), rather than the ``random'' $\theta$ selection adjusted posterior in (\ref{eq333}).
-And indeed, the FCP of the credible intervals based on (\ref{eq333a}) was $0.040$. \end{exa}
+Remark \ref{rem-FCR-noninf} offers a Bayesian explanation: in order to provide approximate FCR control for non informative priors the credible intervals should be based on the ``fixed'' $\theta$ selection adjusted posterior in (\ref{pppp}), rather than the ``random'' $\theta$ selection adjusted posterior in (\ref{eq333a}).
+And indeed, the FCP of the credible intervals based on (\ref{pppp}) is $0.040$. \end{exa}